The Marvelous Mrs. Maisel Is Reportedly Taking Miami In Season 3

-A trip to the beach sounds absolutely lovely right about this time of year — and it looks like our favorite stand-up comedian agrees.
+A trip to the beach sounds absolutely lovely right about this time of year — and it looks like our favourite stand-up comedian agrees.

 The Marvelous Mrs. Maisel went to Paris, the Catskills, and rural Pennsylvania in season 2, but Rachel Brosnahan’s Midge Maisel is going all-out with a trip to Miami next season.
 Entertainment Tonight reports that stars Tony Shalhoub and Marin Hinkle — who play Midge’s parents Abe and Rose, respectively — revealed the trip during Sunday’s Writers’ Guild Awards.